The climate of Tibet:

 The climate in southeastern Tibet, including Nyingchi and Chamdo, is balmy, with an average of eight degrees centigrade.
-Simultaneously, in western Tibet (Shigatse and Nagqu), it is quite cold with an average temperature below zero degrees.
+Simultaneously, in western Tibet (Shigatse and Nagqu), it is quite cold, with an average temperature below zero degrees.
 However, in Tibet’s central area, the climate of Lhasa and Tsedang is more favorable for traveling.
-Travelers can visit these two areas all year round, not too hot in summer and not too cold in winter.
+Travelers can visit these two areas all year round, not too hot in summer and cold in winter.

 2. How is the road condition in the rainy season in Tibet?
 Need I take any rainproof with me?